anno-mods/New-World-Tourism/README.md

 - sealring - Russian and Spanish
 - MaxCheng95 - Traditional Chinese

-An additional thank you to Lordys/xormenter who provided a hotel reskin for this mod!
+An additional thanks goes to Lordys/xormenter who provided a hotel reskin for this mod!
+Also, thanks to Jakob for development on Version 1.2!

 <h1></h1>